 Him: “Well, you know this is a SBA loan right?
 Their rules are different.”

 Me: “Yes, I’m a former workout officer for the largest SBA lender in the US, and I’ve been a full time consulting handling nothing SBA loan defaults.
 The OIC is only for settling defaulted SBA loans for less than the full balance.
 We’re asking for the release of collateral for cash consideration.
-Thus, an OIC is not required here.”
+Thus, an OIC is not required in this situation.”

 Him: “But your client filed for bankruptcy, so the SBA needs to sign off on this.”

 Me: “I’ve done dozens of these over the years, and they’ve all involved a BK.
-Unless the rules have recently changed, the SBA give preferred lenders (which they are) the authority to release liens.”
+Unless the rules have recently changed, SBA preferred lenders have the authority to release liens on their own.”